mikereddy/Iowa-Liquor-Sales-Analysis/README.md

 - I changed the data type to "number" from "general" for consistency and data type accuracy.

 ### Category
 - There are currently 105 different categories for products.
-After standardizing the data format and consolidating inconsistencies, for a higher level view, I created a new column called "Category Type", that can categorize the products at a higher-level, that can be expanded upon if desired.
+After standardizing the data format and consolidating inconsistencies, for a higher-level view, I created a new column called "Category Type", that can categorize the products at a higher-level, that can be expanded upon if desired.
 These categories are whisky, vodka, rum, liqueurs, tequila, schnapps, brandy, gin, cocktails, scotch, and others.
-I used the following code to parse the Category Name field for these 11 keywords and filled in my new column with the approrpiate category.
+I used the following code to parse the Category Name field for these 11 keywords and filled in my new column with the appropriate category.

 ```
 =IF(ISNUMBER(SEARCH("Vodka", cell#)), "VODKA", "")